kostasvs/Alkis/README.md

 The game features spaceship models by [Alkis Tagaras](https://www.artstation.com/alkis-3d) (hence the working title) and music by Georgie Bogie.

-Its main purpose was to showcase Alkis' 3D art (which however has improved even more since then, see [here](https://www.artstation.com/artwork/d8lNYK)), and it was also an opportunity for me to experiment with a cleaner and more structured coding style.
+Its main purpose was to showcase Alkis' 3D art (which however has improved even more since then, see [his ArtStation](https://www.artstation.com/artwork/d8lNYK)), and it was also an opportunity for me to experiment with a cleaner and more structured coding style.

 I have open sourced the project as a portfolio piece, and in the hopes that it will be helpful to others.
 Contributions are always welcome.